 Entry with an HND only is possible, but the reality is that the competitive nature of the industry means graduates and postgraduates are in a far stronger position than those with an HND or other equivalent qualification.

 NCTJ runs the only training course in the UK specifically designed for sub-editors, based in Brighton - the Certificate in Sub-Editing at Brighton Journalist Works.

 Students will usually need a minimum of two A-levels and most have degrees, but the course also attracts gap-year students or mature applicants without formal qualifications.

 There are several accredited newspaper courses that offer an additional certificate in sub-editing.

-Brighton Journalist Works also run more general journalism courses, which have an element of sub-editing training within them.
+Brighton Journalist Works also runs more general journalism courses, which have an element of sub-editing training within them.

 As with all roles in journalism, competition is fierce.
-Selection procedures for courses and for jobs as sub-editors often involve copy-subbing exercises, so it is useful to practise this skill by summarising reports, cutting lengthy articles or simply trying to rewrite something in a more communicative way.
+Selection procedures for courses and for jobs as sub-editors often involve copy-subbing exercises, so it's useful to practise this skill by summarising reports, cutting lengthy articles or simply trying to rewrite something in a more communicative way.

 Pre-entry experience is essential.
 Get work experience wherever and whenever you can, either through a placement or volunteer work.
 Try local papers or join the team at the student newspaper or website.
 The boom in internet publications offers another way to get your work published and develop a portfolio.